duraamarachi-max/WEDE5020Part1/README.md

  Questions I Asked While Building
 - How do I center headings?
 - What size should images be?
-- How do I add a live map?
+- How do I add a images ?
-- Where do I put references?

 Changelog